kwmc-lucas/bristol-air-quality/README.md

 ## Preparing the data
 This project uses data from the [Luftdaten data archives](http://archive.luftdaten.info).
+It fetches data based on the sensors listed in the config file (see above).

-Before the website is viewable, you need to download and process the data:
+Before the dashboard website is viewable, you need to download and process the data:
 ```bash
 cd scripts